MasteryEducation/SecuritiesExamsMastery.ca/content/csc/13/3/index.md

 - [ ] CIRO
 - [ ] Canadian Securities Administrators (CSA)

-> **Explanation:** OSFI supervises federally regulated financial institutions, including chartered banks and insurance companies, to ensure their financial stability.
+> **Explanation:**( OSFI supervises federally regulated financial institutions, including chartered banks and insurance companies, to ensure their financial stability.)

----

 ### When analyzing a potential investment in the Canadian telecom sector, which of the following forces would best help you understand barriers to entry?